sapcc/limes/docs/users/api-spec-resources.md

 ### POST /v1/domains/:domain\_id/projects/:project\_id/commitments/renew

 Renews active commitments within the given project.
 The newly created commitments will be pending commitments.
-Their activation date `confirm_by` will be set to the `expiration_date` of the old commitments.
+Their activation date `confirm_by` will be set to the `expires_by` time of the old commitments.
 The renewal of a commitment can take place 90 days before its expiration.
 Requires a project-admin token, and a request body that is a JSON document like:

 ```json
 {